Paths between colourings of sparse graphs

-Let us emphasise that our most important message is not the length of the proof but the technique used to establish Theorem \ref{theorem}.
-Roughly speaking, previous approaches to prove results of this kind typically involve transforming, one vertex at a time, initial configurations to `more structured' intermediate configurations, as well as reducing the order of the graph by a constant or small fraction of its order.
-We take the reverse route of directly transforming one configuration into the other, simultaneously reconfiguring several vertices at a time (even with the worst possible sequence of reconfiguration steps) while insuring that the order of the graph can be reduced by a large fraction of its order.
+Let us emphasise that our most important message is not the length of the proof but the technique used to establish Theorem \ref{mainthm}.
+Roughly speaking, previous approaches to prove results of this kind involve transforming, one vertex at a time, initial configurations to `more structured' intermediate configurations, as well as reducing the order of the graph by a small fraction of its order.
+We shall take the reverse route of directly transforming one configuration into the other, simultaneously reconfiguring several vertices at a time (even with the worst possible sequence of reconfiguration steps) while ensuring that the order of the graph can be reduced by a large fraction of its order.
 This way the overall number of reconfiguration steps can still be bounded by a polynomial function of the order of the graph.
-Our approach is therefore indicative that reconfiguration results can, sometimes, be achieved not only from a local perspective but also from a more global~one.

-Our proof also has the benefit of being easily adaptable into an algorithm that is much simpler than the one in \cite{bousquet11}.
-That is, given $\epsilon > 0$, $k \geq d + 1$, a graph $G$ with maximum average degree $d - \epsilon$ and $k$-colourings $\alpha$ and $\beta$ of $G$, we can find in polynomial time a path between $\alpha$ and $\beta$ in $R_k(G)$.
+Our proof also has the benefit of being straightforwardly adaptable into an algorithm that is much simpler than the one in \cite{bousquet11}.
+That is, given $\epsilon > 0$, $k\geq d+1$, a graph $G$ with maximum average degree $d - \epsilon$ and $k$-colourings $\alpha$ and $\beta$ of $G$, one can find a path between $\alpha$ and $\beta$ in $R_k(G)$ in time that is polynomial in the order of $G$.

-\begin{proof}[Proof of Theorem \ref{theorem}] Recall that the maximum average degree of $G$ is defined as
+\begin{proof}[Proof of Theorem \ref{mainthm}] Recall that the maximum average degree of $G$ is defined as

 Let $H$ be any subgraph of $G$, and let $h = |V(H)|$.
 An independent set $I$ of $H$ is said to be \emph{special} if it contains at least $\epsilon h / d^2$ vertices and every vertex of $I$ has at most $d - 1$ neighbours in $H$.
 Let us first show that $H$ contains a special independent set.